Tribleave/SCAPT-ABSA/README.md

 ### SCAPT

-SCAPT gives an aligned representation of sentiment expressions with the same sentiment label, which consists of three obectives:
+SCAPT gives an aligned representation of sentiment expressions with the same sentiment label, which consists of three objectives:

 - Supervised Contrastive Learning (SCL)
 - Review Reconstruction (RR)